Gastric Bypass in Turkey

 What Is Gastric Bypass Surgery?

 Gastric bypass surgery is a type of bariatric surgery designed to help individuals struggling with obesity.
 This procedure alters the stomach and small intestine, reducing food intake and calorie absorption, leading to significant weight loss from surgery.
-It is one of the most effective options for people who have not had success with diet and exercise alone.

 Who Can Have Gastric Bypass Surgery?